hoangmaihuy/mill-universal-packager/README.md

 Zip package will be saved at `universalPackage.dest` in Mill's `out` folder.

+For other package formats please see the "Tasks" section.

 ## Tasks

 | Task | Output destination | Description |